-The Food and Drug Administration (FDA) is responsible for regulating bottled water, but these rules allow for less rigorous testing and purity standards than those required by the U.S. EPA for community tap water.
+The FDA is responsible for regulating bottled water, but these rules allow for less rigorous testing and purity standards than those required by the U.S. EPA for community tap water.
 For instance, the high mineral content of some bottled waters makes them unsuitable for babies and young children.
 Further, the FDA completely exempts bottled water that's packaged and sold within the same state, which accounts for about 70 percent of all bottled water sold in the United States.

 People spend 10,000 times more per gallon for bottled water than they typically do for tap water.
 If you get your recommended eight glasses a day from bottled water, you could spend up to \$1,400 annually.
 The same amount of tap water would cost about 49 cents.
 Even if you installed a filter device on your tap, your annual expenditure would be far less than what you'd pay for bottled water.
-For a detailed discussion on the NRDC study results, check out its website at https://goo.gl/Jxb6xG.
+For a detailed discussion on the NRDC study results, visit nrdc.org/stories/bottled-water-vs-tap-water.